 Killearn Football Club

 Results will also be available on the Killearn 10k website with links to finishers’ photographs.

 The Killearn Mile is happening again this year – with entry on the day in the Primary School from 9-9.45am and kick off in the Park at 10am.
 See facebook for details please.

-The Killearn Beer Festival also takes place at the Old Mill Inn from 2.30pm with a wide range of local beers and ciders typically from Cairngorm, Loch Lomond, Fallen & Inveralmond breweries to name but a few.
+The Killearn Beer Festival also takes place from 2pm at the Old Mill Inn (Killearn 10k official sponsor) with a wide range of local beers and ciders typically from Cairngorm, Loch Lomond, Fallen & Inveralmond breweries to name but a few.
 Certainly worth a visit if you are planning to stay locally and literally soak up the atmosphere!
 Fantastic way to round up a fantastic day!

 We know things can happen which put a spanner in the works and we are all truly sorry if your day just can not happen.
 At this late stage it is too late to transfer your entry and we would appreciate if you did not swap a friend into your space as this contravenes Scottish Athletics regulations and jeopardises the health and safety of the race.

 Think that’s everything covered but please do not hesitate to contact me if you have any queries at any time.
 We are all looking forward to hosting a great day for all next Saturday.
 Count down is on!

 on behalf of the Killearn 10k Race Committee